Under early exploration

 Learn more about how we evaluate cost plausibility and climate impacts

 A key metric for determining cost and climate impacts for photolysis is Apparent Quantum Yield (AQY), the ratio of incident photons to oxidized methane molecules.
 This determines the energy input required to produce artificial light to oxidize methane.
 Cost and climate impacts are also driven by the energy requirements to move air through the reactor.
 This could be negligible for passive air flow, but significant for active air flow methods.
+Where artificial light is required, the energy requirements to generate it add to the cost.
+Sunlight does not provide a high enough photon flux to be a viable alternative.

 Scalability